microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityAlert.md

   - `[Processes <IMicrosoftGraphProcess[]>]`: Security-related stateful information generated by the provider about the process or processes related to this alert.
     - `[AccountName <String>]`: User account identifier (user account context the process ran under) for example, AccountName, SID, and so on.
     - `[CommandLine <String>]`: The full process invocation commandline including all parameters.
     - `[CreatedDateTime <DateTime?>]`: Time at which the process was started.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[FileHash <IMicrosoftGraphFileHash>]`: fileHash
     - `[IntegrityLevel <String>]`: processIntegrityLevel
     - `[IsElevated <Boolean?>]`: True if the process is elevated.
     - `[Name <String>]`: The name of the process' Image file.
     - `[ParentProcessCreatedDateTime <DateTime?>]`: DateTime at which the parent process was started.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[ParentProcessId <Int32?>]`: The Process ID (PID) of the parent process.
     - `[ParentProcessName <String>]`: The name of the image file of the parent process.
     - `[Path <String>]`: Full path, including filename.